If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-Genesi is a hardware manufacturer and reseller of Power and ARM Architecture desktop and embedded systems, based in San Antonio, Texas.
+Genesi is a hardware manufacturer and reseller of Power and ARM Architecture desktop and embedded systems, based in Washington, DC.

-openSUSE supports several Genesi products, including the PegasosPPC motherboard, and the PegasosPPC-based Open Desktop Workstation (ODW, as of 10.1), the Efika 5200B (as of 10.2, greatly improved in 10.3, 11.0 and 11.1) and support is being developed for several in-progress systems based on the Freescale MPC5121E, MPC5123 and MPC5125.
+openSUSE supports several Genesi products, including the PegasosPPC motherboard, and the PegasosPPC-based Open Desktop Workstation (ODW, as of 10.1), the Efika 5200B (as of 10.2, greatly improved in 10.3, 11.0 and 11.1) and support and Freescale BSP packages developed for systems based on the Freescale/NXP MPC5121E, MPC5123 and MPC5125.

 All Genesi PowerPC systems ship with OpenFirmware-compatible firmware, similar to that in Power Architecture Macs and servers.
 This allows booting without elaborate bootloaders such as Yaboot or GRUB, however there are some caveats.